 “We get daily emails from our hospital about the amount of positive COVID-19 patients that we’re currently caring for.
 But there’s obviously a much bigger population of what we call PUIs, which are patients under investigation,” Underwood said.
 “Those are patients that we’re awaiting results for, and they’re treated the same as if they were positive, so the COVID floors are a mix of those patients as well.”

 Despite the dire situation, Underwood says that her commitment to her profession hasn’t wavered.

 “I’ve always known I wanted to help people.
-And the truth is when, when I’m in those rooms and I’m helping these people I know that it’s what I’m supposed to do.
-They’re scared, too, dealing with this virus,” She said, noting that this experience, though dire, in many ways has helped reinforce her feelings towards nursing.
+And the truth is when, when I’m in those rooms, and I’m helping these people, I know that it’s what I’m supposed to do.
+They’re scared, too, dealing with this virus,” she said, noting that this experience in many ways has helped reinforce her feelings towards nursing.

 Nicholas Kerr can be reached at firstname.lastname@example.org.
 Find him on Twitter @NickKerr99.